polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 ## Next Steps

-We wont actually go into the details of testing the Contract module functionality added to this chain, but if you want to try it out, you can follow our tutorial on [Deploying Your First Smart Contract] (LINK TO BE ADDED).
+We wont actually go into the details of testing the Contract module functionality added to this chain, but if you want to try it out, you can follow our instructions for [deploying a contract](contracts/deploying-a-contract.md).

 Make sure to run `./target/release/contract-chain purge-chain --dev` before you start your chain so that the genesis configuration will be initialized for the Contract module.

-### Importing and Adding Other SRML Modules
+### Adding Other SRML Modules

 In this guide, we walked through specifically how to import the Contract module, but as mentioned in the beginning of this guide, each module will be a little different.
 Have no fear, you can always refer to the ["main" Substrate node runtime](https://github.com/paritytech/substrate/blob/v1.0/node/runtime/) which includes nearly every module in the SRML.